GeorgeEliWilliams/vpcctl-linux/README.md

 ## 📖 Overview
 This project simulates **AWS Virtual Private Cloud (VPC)** behavior on any **Linux or EC2 instance** using native networking tools like `ip`, `bridge-utils`, and `iptables`.
-It provides a CLI (`vpcctl.py`) for creating VPCs, subnets, peering connections, and applying security group rules — all locally without needing AWS resources.
+It provides a CLI (`vpcctl.py`) for creating VPCs, subnets, peering connections, and applying security group rules.

 ---